Subskrybuj

 27.11.2012 WARSZAWA , PROFESOR WIESLAW JEDRZEJCZAK W NOWYM ODDZIALE TRANSPLANTACJI SZPIKU W SZPITALU PRZY BANACHA .FOT.
 ADAM STEPIEN / AGENCJA GAZETA

-prof. Wiesław W. Jędrzejczak
+Prof. Wiesław W. Jędrzejczak

 Dr n. med.
 Marek Derkacz